8 Easiest CAD Software for Beginners in 2025

 • Free/Paid: Paid (with student version available)

-• Ease of Installation: Desktop software; requires a powerful system
+• Ease of Installation: Desktop software; requires a capable system

-• Features: Industry-standard 2D and 3D design tools
+• Features: Full 2D and 3D drafting capabilities

-• Compatibility: Supports a vast range of formats
+• Compatibility: Works with a wide range of file formats

 6. QCAD